-A. PSNR Gain due to Coding and Decoding
+5.1.
+PSNR Gain due to Coding and Decoding

-In this experiment, we used 3 different experimental scenarios.
+In this experiment, 3 different scenarios were considered.
 In the first scenario no intermediate recovery was performed.
 The second scenario employed a naive intermediate recovery technique where link error information was not used and interpolation was based on equal weights to all neighbors.
-In the third scenario we applied the cross-layer intelligence wherein no recovery was attempted to the less or non-corrupted descriptions and neighboring PER aware weights were assigned for interpolating a highly corrupted description.
+In the third scenario we applied the cross-layer information wherein no recovery was attempted on the less or non-corrupted descriptions and neighboring PER aware weights were assigned for interpolating a highly corrupted description.

 Figure 6 shows the merit of cross-layer decoding in terms of PSNR gain of about 5 dB with respect to no partial recovery.
-The gain remains nearly unchanged with increase in number of descriptions.
+The gain remains nearly unchanged with the increase in number of descriptions.

-Fig. 6.
-Improvement in image quality with increasing number of descriptions.
+Figure 6: Improvement in image quality with increasing number of descriptions.

-To show the impact of partial recovery in large networks we considered 4 chosen descriptions merging at more than one intermediate recovery stages.
-Figure 7 shows the PSNR gain compared to the no intermediate recovery case, where the recovery stages denote a set of merging points.
-The first join gives a gain of about 6 dB, however it does not grow significantly with increase in stages.
-As larger number of pixels are corrupted, there is a lesser probability that more good pixels will be found in the next hop which could be used for recovering the corrupted pixels.
-Therefore, the drop in quality for no recovery case slows down with increase in route length.
-For the recovery case, as the hops are increased, and more pixels are in probably in error, the recovery fails to be as effective.
-Therefore, with increasing number of hops, the PSNR gain start reducing.
-This observation is important in our routing scheme where we ensure that at least one intermediate merging point is guaranteed, and any further merging points by virtue of route construction is a bonus.
+To show the impact of partial recovery in large networks we considered 4 chosen descriptions merging at more than one intermediate recovery stages, where each stage corresponds to a set of intermediate merging points.
+Figure 7 shows the gain in PSNR compared to intermediate recovery.
+The first stage gives a gain of about 6 dB, however it does not grow significantly with increase in the number of stages.
+As larger number of pixels are corrupted, probability of finding good pixels for recovery in the next hop is less.
+Therefore, the gain in PSNR for no-intermediate recovery is not significant with the increase in route length.
+For the recovery case, as the hops are increased, and more pixels are in error, the recovery fails to be as effective.
+Therefore, with increasing number of hops, the gain in PSNR starts reducing.
+This observation is important in our routing scheme where we ensure that at least one intermediate merging point is guaranteed, and any further merging points by virtue of route construction can add to a limited gain.

-Fig. 7.
-PSNR gain with increase in intermediate recovery stages.
+Figure 7: PSNR gain with increase in intermediate recovery stages.

-B. Evaluating the Coding Parameters
+5.2.
+Evaluating the Coding Parameters

 Understanding the correct choice of the number of descriptions to merge at an intermediate node is important because it determines the number of descriptions to be created at the source.
-As explained in Section II, 2 streams at a merging point makes available 2 out of 4 neighboring pixels to aid recovery, whereas 4 or more streams merging gives 3 neighboring pixels, thereby improving the chance of error recovery.
+As explained in Section 2, 2 streams at a merging point makes available 2 out of 4 neighboring pixels to aid recovery, whereas 4 or more streams merging gives 3 neighboring pixels, thereby improving the chance of error recovery.
 On the extreme, if all streams merge, then all 4 neighboring pixels are available.
-In this experiment we observe the benefit of having additional neighboring pixels while doing recovery.
+In this experiment, we observe the benefit of having additional neighboring pixels while doing recovery.
 When 2 neighboring pixels are available where 2 streams are merging, we achieved a PSNR of 22.67 dB.
 The overall PSNR was 22.89 dB when 3 neighboring pixels were available, and if all 4 neighbors are present PSNR was 22.91 dB.
 This validates that with increasing number of pixels it is possible to gain PSNR although it may not be very significant.

 In generating multiple descriptions, the parameter shift size ψ determines the effectiveness of our coding scheme.
 We took 16 descriptions, and changed the shift value from 1 to 8, and recorded the corresponding PSNRs.
-As depicted in Figure 8, we show that the best PSNR is achieved when ψ is half the number of descriptions, confirming our observation in Section III.
+As depicted in Figure 8, we show that the best PSNR is achieved when ψ is half the number of descriptions, confirming our observation in Section 3.

-Fig. 8.
-Effect of shift value on received PSNR.
+Figure 8: Effect of shift value on received PSNR.

-C. Evaluating the Routing Strategy
+5.3.
+Evaluating the Routing Strategy